Pursuing Superior Returns by Investing in Demographic Growth

 Three structural demographic forces are reshaping consumption, capital formation, and demand across the U.S. economy.
-We identify the equities positioned to benefit and hold them across the full duration of the shift, measured in years, not quarters.
+We identify the equities positioned to benefit disproportionately from this growth and hold them through the full duration of the demographic shift.

-Each shift creates durable demand that compounds over a decade.
-Each is structural, not cyclical.
-Each is predictable from demographic data available today.
+Each shift creates structural demand growth that compounds over a decade.
+All three forces are demographic in origin, predictable from population data available today.

 Baby Boomers & Increasing Affluence